kramos/adop-platform-extension-clair/README.md

-# IRIS Platform Extension Specification
+# Clair Platform Extension Specification
 The purpose of this repository is to define the docker-based [Clair](https://github.com/coreos/clair) platform extension specification.

 This extention is designed to support cartridges based on the [reference Docker pipeline](https://github.com/Accenture/adop-cartridge-docker).